 Figure 18.
 UML Geometry and LoD Concepts

 The Geometry and LOD Concept classes defined in the CityGML UML model are introduced in Table 8.
-More details about these classes can be found in the Data Dictionary in Chapter 9.
+More detail about these classes can be found in the Data Dictionary in Chapter 9.

 Of particular note is the Implicit Geometry concept.
 Many of the objects encountered in a city landscape have the same geometry.
 How many types of street lamps can there be?
 An Implicit Geometry captures that geometry once, and re-uses that one geometry for all similar street lamp objects.